tcdl/msb/README.md

 ## Message Brokers / Adapters

-### Redis

-Redis Pub/Sub is the default message broker used.
-Setup of Redis is practically effortless on most platforms, making it great for development.
-Redis Pub/Sub is limited in that all published messages will be received by all subscribers per topic.
-This means that services backed by Redis will not scale out horizontally, i.e. you cannot distribute the work over multiple processes.

 ### AMQP / RabbitMQ

+RabbitMQ is the default message broker used.
 The AMQP adapter is tested with RabbitMQ and it implements a limited topology for simplification.
 One exchange is created per topic and a queue is created for every group of similar services, configured using a groupId.
 This means that you can have different types of services listening on the same topic, and multiple processes of the same type of service would receive a fair distribution of messages.

 ## API